Did you know that 2021 marks 50 years of karaoke?

 Kobe-based Japanese musician, Daisuke Inoue, innovated the first actual karaoke machine, the “8 Juke” or “Juke 8”.
 Inoue's karaoke machine had an amplifier, a microphone, a coin box, and an eight-track car stereo.
 The “father of karaoke” never patented his invention.

 From 1972 onwards, karaoke machines were commercially manufactured by several new enterprises, such as Taikan, Nikkodo (later BMB), and Daiichikosho.
 The already existing Clarion and Matsushita Electric Industrial also started producing karaoke gear.
+At this time karaoke had become hugely popular in Japan.

 Filipino entrepreneur and inventor Roberto del Rosario designed and patented one type of karaoke system called the Sing Along System.
 His compact machine included an amplifier speaker, one or two tape mechanisms, an optional tuner or radio, and a microphone mixer.